Creating Cases

 Note

-Assignee(s) are selected automatically in the Viewable By menu.
+Assignee(s) are selected automatically in the Viewable By menu if the Everyone option is not selected

-• Artifacts: Click the ADD ARTIFACT button to add one or more Artifacts to the Case.
-See the “Adding Artifacts to a Case” section for further instruction.
+• Artifacts: (Optional) Click ADD ARTIFACT to add Artifacts to the Case.

-• Notes: Enter a Note, either in plain text or in Markdown, to add to the Case.
-If using Markdown, click the Preview Markdown Markdown Iconlink to preview the text with the rendered Markdown formatting.
+• Notes: (Optional) Enter a Note, either in plain text or in Markdown.
+If using Markdown, click the Preview Markdown Markdown icon 7.8.2link to preview the text with the rendered Markdown formatting.

 Note